lwear/FirebaseTicTacToe/README.md

 ## TASK 4: Take a turn and push it to the database.
 ### Watch and complete Task 4: <https://youtu.be/2JFhsYWVWKo>
  1. Create a representation of the game board in the program and database.
- 2. When a user clicks the board, savee it to the database.
+ 2. When a user clicks the board, save it to the database.
  3. Inform all users of the change in data and update all the screens.